 Back on the boat we enjoyed a cold Kilimanjaro to celebrate the day.
 This was the only picture I got as I have learned my lesson about saltwater and electronics while in Vietnam years ago – Much thanks to Louis for providing the amazing pics!

 As we made out way back towards Kizingo Lodge we spotted a very large pod of dolphins.
-Louis’s eyes lit up and asked if anyone was up for one last swim.
+Louis’s eyes lit up and with the possibility of one last swim.
 Sally, the recipient of two knee replacements, was already seasick while waiting for us to return from the reef.
 She was ready for home as was her husband Rod.
-“I’ll go” I said half feeling bad about keeping the others any longer and half thinking when will I be swimming with dolphins in Lamu again?
+“I’ll go,” I said half feeling bad about keeping the others any longer and half thinking when will I be swimming with dolphins in Lamu again?
 I was thankful my selfish half won because it was by far the best swimming with dolphins Lamu experience of the day.
-So much so that five minutes in I saw flash of white in the corner of my eye and, thinking about sharks still, was panicked until I realized it was Rod who was too eager to miss out.
+So much so that five minutes in I saw a flash of white in the corner of my eye and, thinking about sharks still, was panicked until I realized it was Rod who was too eager to miss out.

 Swimming with Dolphins Lamu – a Must Do.

-It was a day packed with emotions of fear, excitement, wonder, and awe.
+It was a day full of emotions of fear, excitement, wonder, and awe.
 Swimming with dolphins in Lamu is a must if visiting the island of Lamu or staying at Kizingo Lodge.
 Louis’s dolphin whispering skills puts you in good hands and is entertaining to say the least.
 Added bonus, his guests have never lost a limb.

 What say you?

 My swimming with dolphins in Lamu experience was made possible by Kizingo Lodge and The Safari Partners through a travel professional educational trip.
 Although my trip was discounted, the experience, opinions, and fear of sharks are my own.